opendocsg/opendoc-state-courts-practice-directions-2021/PART-14-BILLS-OF-COSTS-FOR-ASSESSMENT.md

 >(d) The information required by the Electronic Filing Service to compose the bill of costs summary includes the costs claimed under Sections 1, 2 and 3 of the bill of costs.

-(5) **Goods and Services Tax
+(5) **Goods and Services Tax**

->A party claiming goods and services tax ( “**GST**”) in a bill of costs must comply with the directions set out in this paragraph.
+>A party claiming goods and services tax ("**GST**") in a bill of costs must comply with the directions set out in this paragraph.
 A party who fails to comply with the directions set out in this paragraph will be presumed not to be claiming GST in the bill concerned.

 >(a) GST registration number: